Center for Catholic Studies Programs

 The Center hosts and co-hosts program that engage in presentations and research, conversations and dialogue around issues important to the Church and people of faith.

-Reflecting the importance of the care for creation, Blue And Gold Go Green brings together St. Mary’s faculty and students in discussions on discipline-specific issues and actions regarding sustainability issues, local, nationally and globally.
+Reflecting the importance of the care for creation in Catholic social teachings and intellectual tradition and in Marianist spirituality, Gold and Blue Go Green brings together St. Mary’s faculty and students in discussions on discipline-specific issues and actions regarding sustainability issues, local, nationally and globally.

 The Lin Lecture Great Speaker Series

 The Lin Great Speakers Series is presented to the public as a community service.
 The lectures are made possible by an endowment established in memory of Shu-Chi Lin by his widow, Mrs. Chang Le-Chiao Lin, and their son, Vincent Lin, Ph.D., a St. Mary’s alumnus and former faculty member.
 Lectures feature Nobel laureates and other distinguished speakers who represent music and the arts, science, engineering, technology and medicine, humanities and global interests, and economics, business and law.
 Topics of lectures have included health care, interfaith dialogue and the challenges of globalization.

 Each year, as part of the Conference on Justice and Social Concerns, the Lin Great Speakers Series lecture brings the local and campus communities together to explore important social justice issues affecting society.

 The MacTaggart Catholic Intellectual Tradition Lecture Series